illustration of brand positioning

 Conclusion

-Brand positioning is the difference between your brand being just a household name or just another company floating through a broad market.
-Creating a strong brand positioning strategy isn't a one-time event, however.
-Even after establishing your current positioning, you should always be flexible and willing to keep fine-tuning your positioning concept and statement to ensure the best customer perception and relationships possible.
+Brand positioning is the difference between your brand being a household name or another company floating through a broad market.
+Creating strong brand positioning strategies isn't a one-time event, however.

 About the Author